platform-experience/serviceportal-widget-library/pe-csm-progressbar/Readme.md

 You can just download the update set **pe-csm-progress-bar.u-update-set.xml** and install it on your instance.
 Then the widget is available for you to drag and drop on your page.

-We provide few options to load data easily and also to change the appearance of the widget.
+We provide options to load data easily and also to change the appearance of the widget.

-**"Widget Header"** This is for header.
+**"Widget Header"** This is for the header.

 **"Progress Bar Left Text"** Left text on top of progress bar.